Jennifer L. Bragg

 From 1998 to 2003, Ms. Bragg served in the FDA’s Office of Chief Counsel as associate chief counsel for enforcement, where she provided advice to the FDA’s Office of Criminal Investigations.
 During that time, she tried to verdict four criminal jury trials involving violations of the Federal Food, Drug and Cosmetic Act (FDCA) and other federal statutes.
 Her matters involved compounding pharmacies, unapproved pharmaceuticals, controlled substances, misbranded devices and food-related good manufacturing practices (GMP).
 She also was designated by the DOJ to serve as a special assistant U.S. attorney in various districts throughout the country regarding ongoing criminal investigations under the FDCA.
 Additionally, Ms. Bragg served as the FDA Office of Chief Counsel’s primary liaison with the Office of Criminal Investigations relating to policy issues.

-Ms. Bragg was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business 2014; The Best Lawyers in America 2013 and 2014; and Legal 500 U.S. 2014.
+Ms. Bragg was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business 2014; The Best Lawyers in America 2013-2015; and Legal 500 U.S. 2014.
 She co-chairs the annual Enforcement Conference for the Food and Drug Law Institute, and has spoken on enforcement and litigation issues at numerous conferences across the United States.

 In addition to her thriving practice, Ms. Bragg is a member of the firm’s Women’s Initiatives Committee, which is designed to promote the retention and advancement of women in the firm.

 J.D., University of Maryland School of Law, 1996 (with honors)